-From November through April, the upper and lower concourses of the Metrodome become the Rollerblade Rollerdome, annually hosting thousands of inline skaters who come to relax, exercise, train, socialize, or just watch others turn endless effortless laps on the roughly half-mile smooth concrete loop.
+The upper and lower concourses of the Metrodome become the Rollerblade Rollerdome, annually hosting thousands of inline skaters who come to relax, exercise, train, socialize, or just watch others turn endless effortless laps on the roughly half-mile smooth concrete loop.
 Park your car in the free lot adjacent to Gate D and enter the revolving doors.
 (Because trapped air is what keeps the Dome domey, trying to use a conventional door will expel you quicker than a sneeze.)
 Admission is $6.50 for adults, $5.50 for students, and $4.50 for kids.
 Optional skate rentals cost an additional $5.00 per pair of well-maintained and up-to-date Rollerblade inline skates.
 Coat/shoe check and safety gear are free, but neither is mandatory.
 "Skate at your own risk" signs might intimidate the newbie, but you really couldn't ask for a more forgiving environment in which to learn--a level, debris-free surface, ample elbow room on even the most crowded nights and free skate tips qualified instructors make this the ideal place to take the evolutionary step from plodding flat feet to speedy wheeled wonders.

 Rollerdome Touchdown Towel